Crips–Bloods gang war: 1992 Los Angeles truce and riots

 In the early 1990s, the Amer-I-Can program (led by former NFL player Jim Brown) had been holding discreet meetings on "the principles of responsibility and self-determination".
 Many of the men in these meetings went on to organize a truce that happened between the Grape Street Crips and their rivals, the PJ Watts Crips, as well as both of their rivals, the Hunter and Hacienda Bloods sets, at the Imperial Courts housing project (home of the PJ Watts Crips) on April 28, 1992.
 The 1992 Los Angeles riots on April 29 were over the acquittal of the LAPD officers who beat Rodney King.
 They involved mass looting and arson, and were ended by a massive law enforcement presence on May 4.
 Meanwhile, starting the night of the truce and continuing through the riots, the Crips and Bloods partied together at the Imperial Courts and Nickerson Gardens projects.

 The Crips and Bloods decided the riots were "an opportunity to transform themselves and their community".
 During the riots, graffiti was made across the city advertising the truce.
 On May 3, the Pirus joined the truce.
 On May 16 and 17, as the National Guard was being withdrawn from Los Angeles, the Crips and Bloods sponsored a Saturday "unity picnic" and a Sunday family event which welcomed members of the community.
 More than 5,000 people (including Congresswoman Maxine Waters) showed up to these events, including members of both gangs.
-A final treaty between gangs featured a code of ethics included the phrase: "I accept the duty to honor, uphold and defend the spirit of the red, blue and purple [the colors of the Watts gangs], to teach the black [sic] family its legacy and protracted struggle for freedom and justice."
+A final treaty between gangs featured a code of ethics that included the phrase: "I accept the duty to honor, uphold and defend the spirit of the red, blue and purple [the colors of the Watts gangs], to teach the black [sic] family its legacy and protracted struggle for freedom and justice."
 It also prohibited the throwing up of gang signs.

 Community organizers created the Community Against Police Abuse and Community Youth Gang Services with the goal of stopping future violence.
 They also pushed for more employment opportunities, to offset the number of people who got involved in gang conflict because they could make money from the gangs' drug trade.
 The reforms made by the community after the riot temporarily decreased violence and led to the association of members of both gangs.
 In 1993, gang-related deaths in Los Angeles decreased by 10 percent, the first decrease since 1984.